oniatsu/youtube-background-player/README.md

 YouTube Background Player using Electron.

-- You can play any videos on macOS tray.
+- You can play any videos on the macOS tray.
 - The videos repeat automatically.

 ![image](https://cloud.githubusercontent.com/assets/5919569/23584435/f07a6d98-01a4-11e7-991e-0018fa3369f4.png)